myobie/deploy-now/README.md

 _There is already a token set on the `github` context; you do not need to generate and set a token in your repository secrets._

+A comment is posted to PRs after a deploy to now and this can be disabled with `skip_comment: true`.

 ### Preview Alias